Storidge/packer-cio/README.md

 # packer-cio
-Packer template to create machine images
+Packer templates to create machine images with CIO software